jfrog/jfrog-cli/README.md

 #### The *sign-url* (su) command

 ##### Function
-Generates an anonymous, signed download URL with an expiry date.
+Used for Generating an anonymous, signed download URL with an expiry date.

 ##### Command options
-The command uses the global options, in addition to the following command.
+The command uses the global options, in addition to the following command options.
 ```console
    --expiry            [Optional]    An expiry date for the URL, in Unix epoch time in milliseconds, after which the URL will be invalid.
 By default, expiry date will be 24 hours.
    --valid-for         [Optional]    The number of seconds since generation before the URL expires.
 Mutually exclusive with the --expiry option.